 The basic element of the ethnic or ethnographic costume is the shirt, which serves both as an undergarment and an over-garment.
 Women’s shirts are long, coming down to below the knee and act as both a blouse and a petticoat.
 Over the shirt, the women wear skirts, bodices and jackets.
 Men wear a waistcoat and a short jacket or an overcoat over their shirts and trousers.

-Records from the 18th century showed that the most common colour of Latvian peasant’s dress was the natural white and grey of linen and wool.
-Most Latvians’ clothes were naturally grey, while for decoration they kept to the centuries’ old traditional four-colour scheme of blue, red, yellow and green made with natural dyes in various shades.
+Records from the 18th century show that the most common colour of Latvian peasant’s dress was the natural white and grey of linen and wool, while for decoration they kept to the centuries’ old traditional four-colour scheme of blue, red, yellow and green made with natural dyes in various shades.
 It is possible that the strict observance of colour was at least in part due to sorcery.
 White has a special place in Latvian folklore as it has magical associations and the Latvian word for white is synonymous with purity, goodness and enlightenment.
 Red was associated with fire, blood, life and vitality and was used to decorate aprons, headgear and shirts.
 Black was used in farmers’ clothing first in the latter half of the 19th century and then only in combination with other colours.
 Black was regarded as the colour of the gentry.

 On festive occasions, the clothing was adorned with embroidered, woven or knitted designs to make it visually impressive, distinctive, and unique.
 Geometric designs are characteristic of Latvian folk art.
 They usually consist of separate elements combined in a unified composition.
 It is thought that the intricate patterns are a form of writing, a way of communicating a concept or a wish, especially as in the Latvian language, the same word (raksts) is used to denote writing and ornamentation.